alkun-org/open-bayan/language/README.md

 ### Defining a constant
 Use colon with equal symbol ":=" to define a constant value, eg: `name := "Abdul"`

-### Multiple nullable declaration
-Using DSL you can do `NULLABLE talent & hobby` instead of true, which will inject `"NULLABLE": true` to the given properties.

 ### OBJECT and TUPLE
 Object use for grouping multiple properties together.
 Keep in mind that **Object and Tuple are immutable (don't change) upon creation**.